E.M.D.: Career

 After both Erik Segerstedt and Danny Saucedo had released successful solo albums, the first with his A Different Shade and the second with his album Heart Beats, during the Autumn of 2007, they formed alongside Mattias Andréasson the Swedish trio E.M.D..
 Their first single, a cover of Bryan Adams, Rod Stewart and Sting's hit "All For Love", rose to 3rd place on Hitlistan on 20 December that year.
 "All for Love" charted on Swedish national record chart immediately.

 Based on the success of "All for Love", E.M.D. released their debut album, A State of Mind, in May 2008.
 The album debuted at No. 1 on the Swedish Album Chart and produced three additional domestic chart topping singles after "All for Love", being "Jennie Let Me Love You", "Alone" and, after the deluxe album edition, the single Baby Goodbye.

 E.M.D had participated in the 2009 Melodifestivalen with the track "Baby Goodbye". being one of the four wildcards and having performed during the third semi-final in Leksand, on 21 February 2009.
 E.M.D. made it to the final, where they finished third.

 Due to the success of "Baby Goodbye", the album was re-released as a deluxe edition with "Baby Goodbye" and the two new additional songs "Youngblood" (later released as a digital download single) and "I'm No Romeo".

 On 9 November 2009 E.M.D. released their second album and first holiday album Välkommen hem, containing Swedish Christmas music and the album's first and only single Välkommen Hem originally sung by Magnus Carlsson) was released on 13 November 2009.
 The album was sold exclusively at ICA retail stores.
 The Christmas single charted at third place on Sverigetopplistan.

 E.M.D. finished the studio recording of their second studio album and third album overall entitled Rewind in 2010.
 The band released the first single from the album, "Save Tonight" a cover of a song by Eagle-Eye Cherry), digitally on 28 May 2010.
 It charted on Sverigetopplistan at fifth place.
 The single was physically released on 16 June 2010.
 The album was released on 3 December 2010.
 The second single from the album "What Is Love", a cover of a song by Haddaway was released digitally on 19 October 2010.
 The album was released on 3 December 2010 with the release of the "There's a Place for Us" third single and second music video for the album on 5 December 2010, after the music video was released on 26 November.

 In late 2010, the band announced an indefinite breakup.

+The band had a one-off reunion during Melodifestivalen 2026, in which they performed their 2009 entry "Baby Goodbye" and served as backup dancers during the performance of Finnish music group KAJ's winning entry of the previous edition, "Bara bada bastu".